wearscript/wearscript-android/wire.rst

 * ('timeline', timelineJS)
 * ('blob', name, blob)
 * ('widgetHeight', height): Used by widgets to tell the parent window how tall they should be
+* ('error', message): Used to convey fatal errors, message should be in a form speakable to the user using TTS